ramboxeu/fabritech/README.md

 # Factorization
-Minecraft mod that all about automation and factories.
+Minecraft mod that is all about automation and factories.